 28. Serenity towels are nice… but do you really want to “buy” one?

-The towels on the Serenity deck and big and fluffy and great to wrap yourself in… which is probably why they make you sign them out.
-Fail to return the towel, and you’ll find a $22 charge on your Sail & Sign card.
+The towels on the Serenity deck are big and fluffy and great to wrap yourself in… which is probably why they make you sign them out.
+If you fail to return the towel, you’ll find a $22 charge on your Sail & Sign card.

 29. If there are restaurants on your “must-do” list, plan for them.